-$^{^{24}}$ The intensive margin results are robust to both of these changes.
-In order to keep the analysis focused, we do not report them in Table 8, but all additional results available from the authors upon request.
+25The intensive margin results are robust to both of these changes.
+In order to keep the analysis focused, we do not report them in Table 8, but all additional results are available from the authors upon request.

-Finally, we assess the robustness of the panel data outcomes in Table 4 to the four alternative specifications tried above.
-Table 10 presents the results.
-The first two and bottom panels show that the results are robust to excluding state-owned entreprises and autonomous interior provinces from the sample, as well as clustering at the province-level.
+In Table 10, we assess the robustness of the panel data outcomes to the four alternative specifications tried above.
+The first two and bottom panels show that the results are robust to excluding state-owned enterprises and autonomous interior provinces from the sample, as well as clustering at the province-level.
 As in the extensive margin analysis, however, the panel data results are not robust to excluding coastal prefectures.
 All 3 columns in Panel C indicate the lack of a statistically significant relationship between export-orientation and industry location over time.